CastroForGeorgia/GA-5/content/_campaign/welcome-hub/about-the-campaign/glossary.md

 * **Lazy Consensus:** Decisions are made if no one objects within a certain time (usually 72 hours) after at least two approvals.
 This method encourages action and prevents unnecessary delays.
 * **Governance:** How decisions are made and how our campaign stays fair, transparent, and accountable to everyone involved.
-* **Conflict Resolution:** How we handle disagreements openly and respectfully, ensuring everyone’s voice is heard.
+* **Conflict Resolution:** How we handle disagreements openly and respectfully, ensuring everyone's voice is heard.

 ## Miscellaneous Terms